-Failure to declare the concentration as stipulated by the Law on the Protection of Economic Competition shall lead to imposition of a fine up to AMD5 million.
+Failure to declare the concentration as stipulated by the Law on the Protection of Economic Competition shall lead to the imposition of a fine of up to AMD5 million.

-The amount of the fine imposed for enacting a prohibited concentration shall be up to 10% of the turnover of the preceding financial year.
+The fine imposed for enacting a prohibited concentration shall be up to 10% of the turnover of the preceding financial year.